secure-compilation/secure-compilation.github.io/index.markdown

 The non-permanent positions above can be filled over several years, so the starting dates are very flexible.
-Please be advised though that the hiring process at Inria Paris normally takes 2-3 months, irrespective of the level at which you apply (including internships!).
+Please be advised though that the hiring process for Inria Prosecco normally takes 3+ months, irrespective of the level at which you apply (including internships!).
 Getting in touch with us early enough would thus be much appreciated.

+(The hiring process takes 2-3 months at Inria, but Prosecco gets "special treatment" in the form of an extra security clearance check, that makes the process even slower!)

 ## Pardon My French